 It measures the alertness of the driver when the traffic light is either green or red.
-This is a timed exercise to see the reaction of the driver.
+This is a timed exercise and records the reaction of the driver.

 Complex Reaction Test:

-It measures the alertness of the driver when traffic lights are green, red or amber.
+It measures the alertness of the driver when traffic light is green, red or amber.
 The amber light could either shift to green or red.
 The system records the reaction time and displays whether the driver is inside or outside the prescribed limits.

 Depth Perception Test:

 It measures the ability of a driver to judge distance and relative position of objects.
 Lack of this ability is the major cause for most of the accidents.
 The test requires the driver to match two rows of glowing LEDs, one of which is fixed.
 The test records the driver’s ability to match the two rows.
 The parallax is recorded.